-Walker Filtration has experienced substantial growth over the last few years and has plans to introduce many new products.
+Walker Filtration has experienced substantial growth over the last few years and has plans to introduce many new products in the coming years.
 As our office continues to onboard more customers and prepares to stock new products, we are left with the fortunate task of making room for growth.

 Earlier this year, we reached a point where we had maxed out the storage capacity under our current layout.
 As a result, it was evident we needed to develop a plan that would help add value to the business today and support our future growth.

 Our team quickly determined the project’s four main goals that needed to remain at the center of our expansion plans.
 The four central pillars were to:

 - improve safety

 In 2019, Walker Filtration identified several opportunities within new markets and researched and developed new products to meet the needs of those customers.
 As the Operations Manager, it was my job to ensure we would have staff available, facilities for storing materials and the appropriate processes in place to support these new products and markets.
 For several months I worked with a team for input, and we contacted engineers and consultants to help develop a solution that would support all four pillars of the project.